- As low as $342/Night

 About the Area

-Myrtle Beach is home to this condo.
-The area's natural beauty can be seen at North Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
+Located in Myrtle Beach, this condo is near the beach.
+The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
 Looking to enjoy an event or a game while in town?
 See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.
-Take an opportunity to explore the area for water adventures such as swimming.

 Special Instructions